 Where is production up to for Avatar: The Last Airbender season 1?

-It was originally reported in late 2018 that full production would begin in 2019.
+It was originally reported in late 2018 that production would begin in 2019.
 However, two years later, that didn’t happen for various reasons (one being the departure of the original creators and the second being COVID-19).

 The first release production update for the series came in late May 2019.
 Bryan Konietzko shared an update on the production of the show, saying: